hanqizhang/hanqizhang.github.io/_posts/contrast-sensitivity/2023-12-24-contrast-sensitivity.md

 The next candidate in line to take credit for the psychophysical CSF is V1.
 If retina does not know whitening, then V1 probably has to.
 The question is how, and whether this redundancy reduction goal would be in conflict with the specific type of efficient coding strategy discussed in my previous post.

 To limit the scope of analysis, we have to make a simplifying assumption (but see e.g. [Skyberg et al 2022](https://www.sciencedirect.com/science/article/pii/S2211124722003540)).
-Let's assume that V1 processes all information across all spatial frequencie with the same speed at the same time.
+Let's assume that V1 processes all information across all spatial frequencies with the same speed at the same time.

 Now the question is: can V1 accomplish two objectives at once:
 1. Whiten the spatial power spectrum (as in Atick & Redlich)